Jahia/jexperience-google-analytics/README.md

 Prerequisite
 -
 In order for this module to be started, you need to have :
-- Marketing Factory 1.7.1+ (set personalizations and optimisations in your site)
+- jExperience 1.7.1+ (set personalizations and optimisations in your site)
 - Google Analytics 2.0.3+ modules installed on your server.
 (Inject google analytics tag in pages and send pageviews)